Mott lobes of the $S=1$ Bose-Hubbard model with three-body interactions

 \section{Results}

 In order to determine the phase diagram of the Hamiltonian (\ref{Hgen}), we employed the density matrix renormalization group (DMRG) method with open boundary conditions \cite{White-PRL92}.
-We used the finite-size algorithm for sizes up to $L=96$.
-We calculated the energy for different spin components $S^z=0,1 \text{ and }2$, and we obtained that the ground state is degenerate, which suggests that the Katsura theorems are valid for this model, and therefore all calculations presented in this paper are in the sector with spin component $S^z=0$ in order to determine the ground-state energy \cite{Katsura-PRL13}.
+We used the finite-size algorithm for sizes up to $L=96$ unless otherwise written.
+Fixing the parameters of our problem, we calculated the energy for different values of the total spin along $z$ ($S_{tot}^z=0,1 \text{ and }2$) and we obtained that the ground state is degenerate, which suggests that the Katsura theorems are valid for this model, and therefore all calculations presented in this paper are in the sector with spin component $S_{tot}^z=0$ in order to determine the ground-state energy \cite{Katsura-PRL13}.
 The dimension of the local Hilbert space basis is fixed by choosing a maximum occupation number $\hat{n}_{max}$.
 We chose $\hat{n}_{max}= 5$ in order to guarantee accurate results, keeping up to $m=300$ states per block, and obtained a discarded weight around $10^{-5}$ or less.
 We set our energy scale choosing $V_0=1$ and explored the phase diagram by changing the parameter $V_2$.